 There are a number of proteinaceous materials that are approved as processing aids for the clarification (fining) of grape juice, wine and wine products.
 These fining agents work by irreversibly binding with phenolic structures extracted from grapes to form insoluble precipitates, which are subsequently removed by techniques such as filtration.

-The applicant states that any residual levels of collagen present in the final wine will be present in mg/L levels.
-Any residues will be collagen which is a food (and is protein) and will be analogous to the current situation with use of gelatine as a clarifying agent.
+The Applicant states that any residual levels of collagen present in the final wine will be present in mg/L levels.
 The removal of polyphenols from wine clarifies the resultant wine as well as removes some precursors that would subsequently precipitate out in the final aged wine.
 Winemakers may also wish to modify the polyphenol content of their wine to adjust the final colour and flavour (adjust the astringency due to polyphenol and tannin contents).

 Commonly used proteinaceous clarification agents (approved in Standard 4.1.1 as processing aids) are gelatine, milk, isinglass (a fish collagen) and egg white.
 For gelatine, the animal source is not specified.
 Collagen derived from fish (including isinglass) is currently approved.
 This Application is for the general approval of collagen sourced from animal species.
-The Applicant states that they have more experience with bovine (cattle) collagen, and that will be their exclusive source (Australian cattle), but they do not wish to limit the application just to bovine sources, as they would like to allow for collagen from porcine (pigs), ovine (sheep), avian (birds) and wild game sources.
-With respect to BSE/TSE (Transmissible Spongiform Encephalopathy), collagen from other possible animal sources is considered to pose a negligible risk to human health1.
-There is no epidemiological evidence to indicate that scrapie (the natural TSE of sheep) poses a risk to human health^{2,3}.
+The Applicant states that they have more experience with bovine (cattle) collagen, but they do not wish to limit the application just to bovine sources, as they would like to allow for collagen from porcine (pigs), ovine (sheep), avian (birds) and wild game sources.